 On the second floor, Solomon's Regency bedroom., now Room 6, had floors of quartered white oak, gold-plated door and window hardware and register faces of cane.

-PURCHASED BY IBM IN 1953; PURCHASED BY THE VILLAGE OF SANDS POINT IN 1994.
+THE MANSION PURCHASED BY IBM IN 1953; PURCHASED BY THE VILLAGE OF SANDS POINT IN 1994

 After Solomon's death in 1948, a group of private builders purchased the property and were at one time planning to construct a large number of houses on one-acre plots.
 The venture was unsuccessful, and only three houses were actually completed; these now face on Astor's Lane.
 At this time, IBM Chairman, Thomas J. Watson, Jr. discovered the property and recommended that it be purchased as a country club for the New York area employees.
 The announcement of the IBM purchase appeared in the newspapers on March 4, 1953.